Our members are professionals in the field of theatre criticism and arts journalism who:

 Her work has appeared in the Calgary Herald, Avenue Magazine Calgary and GetDown.ca.
 She also posts reviews on her website.

-She is a member and lead organizer of the Calgary Theatre Critics Awards.
+She was a member and lead organizer of the Calgary Theatre Critics Awards.

 Ron Singer is the Toronto theatre critic for The AndyGram, a New York-based webmag.
 He has worked in theatre, film and television as an educator, producer, director, actor and playwright.